 - 1 Why is prickly pear illegal?

-- 10 What eats pancake prickly pear cactus?
+- 7 What does prickly pear taste like?

-- 11 What part of prickly pear cactus can you eat?
+- 11 What are the benefits of cactus pear?

 Why is prickly pear illegal?